HyunbinOh046/Final_Project/Proposal.md

 <https://github.com/HyunbinOh046/Final_Project.git>

 ## Description
-- Innovating the digital rain project to create more authentic and artistic screen saver.
+- This project will modify the digital rain python code to create an authentic and artistic screen saver that inspires artists.

 ## Features
-- Feature 1
+- Random colors for the initial shapes and following trails.
-- Feature 2
+- Left mouse click to transform the background color.
-- Feature 3
+-

 ## Challenges
--
+- Setting up random colors for the particles.
--
+- Setting up the left mouse clicking function.
 -

 ## Outcomes
 Ideal Outcome: